Kryptamyr/yt-rco/README.md

 **yt-rco** automatically adds the `&rco=1` parameter to YouTube video URLs, skipping the manual "I understand and continue" prompt for age-restricted content.
 This extension only works for users who have already verified their age with YouTube.

+## Disclaimer

+This tool assumes your Google account is properly age-verified through official means. yt-rco **does not** bypass YouTube's age restrictions—it only works on **verified accounts**.
+We do not condone or accept liability for subverting age verification (e.g., by providing false information during account setup).
+Use responsibly and in compliance with YouTube's terms of service.

 ## Installation

 ### From GitHub (Local / Developer Mode)